nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. Inventory Manager tries to assign a product to a supplier.
 2. System validates that the product name & supplier name exists in the list.
+3. System validates the product is not assigned to any supplier.
-3. The system assigns the specified product to the specified supplier.
+4. The system assigns the specified product to the specified supplier.
-4. System updates the product-supplier relationship in the list.
+5. System updates the product-supplier relationship in the list.
-5. System confirms the assignment with a success message.
+6. System confirms the assignment with a success message.

     Use case ends.